 - Tune in to student chapel.
 Student chapel services are live-streamed every Monday, Wednesday, and Friday at 10:40am CST.

 - Calendar of Events.
-Wondering about the dates for spring break or when Homecoming is this year?
-These and other schedules can be found on the Calendar of Events.
+Wondering about important dates?
+They can be found on the Calendar of Events.

 - Watch Athletics events.
 Athletics events are live-streamed at this link.